shovon/simplescanner/README.md

 # Simple Optical Scanner

-This is just me practicing to write a scanner application for camera photos.
 Instead of using an actual scanner, use this program to extract document content from a photograph, removing all the background, and adjusting the document perspective.
 Who needs scanners, anyways?

 **This is still a work in progress**.